godotengine/godot-docs/classes/class_colorpicker.rst

 **Inherits:** :ref:`VBoxContainer<class_VBoxContainer>` **<** :ref:`BoxContainer<class_BoxContainer>` **<** :ref:`Container<class_Container>` **<** :ref:`Control<class_Control>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Color picker control.
+A widget that provides an interface for selecting or modifying a color.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Displays a color picker widget.
-Useful for selecting a color from an RGB/RGBA colorspace.
+A widget that provides an interface for selecting or modifying a color.
+It can optionally provide functionalities like a color sampler (eyedropper), color modes, and presets.

 \ **Note:** This control is the color picker widget itself.
-You can use a :ref:`ColorPickerButton<class_ColorPickerButton>` instead if you need a button that brings up a **ColorPicker** in a pop-up.
+You can use a :ref:`ColorPickerButton<class_ColorPickerButton>` instead if you need a button that brings up a **ColorPicker** in a popup.

 .. rst-class:: classref-introduction-group